Gartner Market Guide for IT Infrastructure Monitoring Tools

 Each collector has its own copy of each of the Zenoss platform collection daemons.
 For example, Zenoss platform initially contains collection daemons with names like zenperfsnmp, zenprocess, and zenping.
-If you create a new collector named My2ndCollector, then the system creates new daemons named My2ndCollector_zenperfsnmp, My2ndCollector_zenprocess, and My2ndCollector_zenping.

 Distributed Collector also allows you to set up new hubs.
 A hub represents an instance of the zenhub daemon, through which all collector daemons communicate with the object and event databases.